 - Road Congestion: The large amount of traffic on the roadways in and around Las Vegas often creates congestion that results in an increased number of crashes.
 According to a recent report by a GPS navigation technology company, Las Vegas ranks 19th in the United States for metropolitan cities with the worst traffic congestion.
 Many drivers who are visiting the area are not used to such heavy traffic conditions, and they can quickly become overwhelmed.
 Additionally, some drivers become frustrated with the long waits in bumper to bumper traffic, the actions of other drivers, and the seemingly endless line of stoplights that interrupt their trips.
 As a result, motorists can become aggressive with their driving and frequently rush to beat oncoming traffic, cut other drivers off, disobey traffic signals and make hasty decisions that are unsafe.

 - Motorcycles: Although the number of motorcycle injury accidents in the state actually went down from 239 in 2014 to 206 in 2015, and there were 12 fewer motorcycle fatalities, accidents involving motorcycles in Las Vegas are still a problem.
-In addition to the challenges that other types of motorists face, motorcyclists are less visible to other drivers and are more susceptible to the dangers of roadway maintenance issues and poor design.
+In addition to the challenges that other types of motorists face, motorcyclists are less visible to other drivers and are more susceptible to the dangers (such as road rash injuries) of roadway maintenance issues and poor design.

 Our personal injury lawyers in Las Vegas see an abundance of motor vehicle crash cases each year.
 We have the experience needed to help you understand your rights and responsibilities, and gain you the compensation you deserve for your injuries.
 Call us today for a free case consultation.
 It is hoped that by raising public awareness and implementing effective solutions, the rise in the number of crashes will soon be reversed.